schaphekar/Graduate-Coursework/README.md

 # graduate-coursework
-This repository is a compilation of assignments from my M.S.
+This repository is a compilation of assignments and projects from my M.S.
 Computer Science graduate program @ DePaul University.
 It includes topics ranging from applied algorithms and software development to machine learning and artificial intelligence.

 The full list of coursework is given below: